eric-switzer/act_software_overview/amcp_frame_io.markdown

 Notes
 ------

+* TODO: larger structure, how is the clock defined (both bbc and enc call clock start/end), how is the rate set?
 * TODO: the `CTRL_CMD_DEF_PERIOD` and `CTRL_CMD_DEF_PERFRAME` definitions are funny.
 * TODO: fill in workings of derived fields in frame.c
 * TODO: where is `clock_frame_check` used?